asymmetryfinance/afeth/README.md

 - There is an unlock period to withdraw because votium strategy tokens are collateralized by vote locked convex. [requestWithdraw()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20Strategy.sol#L54) burns the strategy tokens, calculates how much cvx they is owed based on cvxPerVotium() price, marks this amount to be unlocked on subsequent calls to [processExpiredLocks()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20Strategy.sol#L145C39-L145C48), calculates unlock time and returns withdrawId to later be used in [withdraw()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20Strategy.sol#L108).

+### AfEth

+- When minting, afEth purchases each underlying strategy token (safEth & votium) according to [ratio](https://github.com/asymmetryfinance/afeth/blob/main/contracts/AfEth.sol#L12).

+- `requestWithdraw()` must be called and enough time must pass for the votium to unlock before `withdraw()` can be called

+- [depositRewards()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/AfEth.sol#L306C14-L306C23) is used by the votium strategy (or anyone) upon claiming rewards to make the afEth price go up by distributing funds into both strategies according to ratio.
 ## Local Development

 To use the correct node version run